alebrigui/algolia-assignment-de/README.md

 5. **Connection to S3**: Since the S3 Bucket is public the data, no credentials were used, in a production setting this should be avoided and an S3Hook should be used alongisde an Airflow Connection with the appropriate credentials.
 6. **Security concerns**: Currently the docker-compose.yml file contains multiple secrets that should be better stored in a .env added to the .gitignore.
 7. **Improve type hinting**: Not all args and variables are covered with type hinting, this could be an improvement.
+8. **Schema Evolution**: The current script is not able to handle schema evolution, if the schema changes the pipeline might break.
+This could be handled by using a schema evolution tool, or coding logic that can detect schema changes and apply them.
+Using connectors (Airbyte, Singer) could also solve this issue.

 ### Suggested Enhancements